 "If you have any questions and you're calling Sen. Carper," he said, "you might want to ask where are you, why you didn't come to Lincoln and why didn't you at least send at least one spokesman willing to talk about your platform and when you're willing to debate."

-Page 2 of 3 - Later, Republican gubernatorial candidate Jeff Cragg and Milford resident Sher Valenzuela, the Republican candidate for governor, also addressed the audience, as did Libertarian gubernatorial candidate Jess McVay and lieutenant governor candidate Margie Waite-McKeown.
+Later, Republican gubernatorial candidate Jeff Cragg and Milford resident Sher Valenzuela, the Republican candidate for governor, also addressed the audience, as did Libertarian gubernatorial candidate Jess McVay and lieutenant governor candidate Margie Waite-McKeown.
 Incumbent Democrats Jack Markell and Matt Denn were not present and did not send representatives.

 While Cragg criticized the Markell administration for providing $24 million in grants and other incentives to support Fisker Automotive's as-yet-unrealized plans to convert the former General Motors Boxwood auto assembly plant in Newport into a manufacturing facility for hybrid sedans, Valenzuela took the incumbents to task for the economic instability she said is contributing to a rise in violent crime.